Colitis (Symptoms, Types, and Treatments)

-- Infectious colitis
+- Infectious causes of colitis

-- Ischemic colitis
+- Ischemic causes of colitis

-- Inflammatory bowel disease
+- Inflammatory bowel disease and colitis

 - Microscopic colitis

-- What are the symptoms of colitis?
+- What are colitis symptoms and signs?

-- When should I contact my doctor about colitis?
+- When should someone contact a doctor about colitis?

-- How is colitis treated?
+- How is colitis diagnosed (physical examination)?

-- What is the prognosis for a patient with colitis?
+- What is the prognosis for a person with colitis?